shailja-thakur/AutoChip/README.md

     - ChatGPT4
     - Claude
     - PaLM
+    - CodeLLama
+ - `-id|--model_id`: The specific version of codellama model (huggingface repository to codellama)
  - `-o|--outdir`: [Optional] Directory to output files to
  - `-l|--log`: [Optional] File to log the outputs of the model